idMJA/accessify-rs/README.md

-# ⚠️ WARNING: This project is in testing phase! ⚠️

-> This Rust version of Accessify is under development and testing.
-Features, APIs, and stability may change at any time.
-Use at your own risk!

 # Accessify (Rust versions)

 > **Credit:** This project is based on [devoxin/anonify](https://github.com/devoxin/anonify) with refactoring and adaptation for LavaSrc and general Spotify access token needs.

-A simple REST API to generate and cache anonymous Spotify access tokens using browser automation (chromiumoxide).
-Designed for use as a custom anonymous token endpoint for [LavaSrc](https://github.com/topi314/LavaSrc) on Lavalink, but can be used by any service needing a fresh Spotify access token.
+A simple REST API to generate and cache anonymous Spotify access tokens using [chromiumoxide](https://github.com/mattsse/chromiumoxide).
+This project is primarily designed for use as a custom anonymous token endpoint for [LavaSrc](https://github.com/topi314/LavaSrc) on Lavalink, but can be used in any application or service that needs a fresh Spotify access token.

 ## Features